JasonYao/JasonYao.github.io/content/posts/2017-05-23T07:22:18Z-how-i-got-a-customized-web-presence-for-8-dollars-a-year/index.md

    by pointing its nameservers to Cloudflare.
 This page shows what you need to do, but I've included a step-by-step just in case here.
 ![](images/cloudflare-setup/5-dns-confirmation-informational-page.png)
-7. Head on over to Namecheap to https://ap.www.namecheap.com/domains/domaincontrolpanel/<YOUR_DOMAIN_NAME_HERE>/domain, and scroll down a bit to the `Nameserver` section for your domain
+7. Head on over to Namecheap by going to `https://ap.www.namecheap.com/domains/domaincontrolpanel/<YOUR_DOMAIN_NAME_HERE>/domain`, and scroll down a bit to the `Nameserver` section for your domain
 ![](images/cloudflare-setup/6-namecheap-where-to-change-nameservers.png)
 8. Change your nameservers to point to Cloudflare's nameservers